Peter Niemz: Recognition

 In 2002, Niemz was elected as a fellow at The International Academy of Wood Science for his yearlong research and academic work.

 In October 2023, a meta-research carried out by John Ioannidis et al. at Stanford University included Niemz in Elsevier Data 2022, where he was ranked in the top 2% of researchers of all time in wood science (forestry – materials), having a c-index of 3.0672.

-In December 2023, along with Alfred Teischinger and Dick Sandberg, he coordinated and edited the referenced Springer Handbook of Wood Science and Technology.
+In December 2023, Niemz coordinated a Springer book edition, and along with Alfred Teischinger and Dick Sandberg edited the referenced Springer Handbook of Wood Science and Technology.